kotio-home-automation/ruuvitag-server/README.md

   {
     "name": "Defined ruuvitage name or ruuvitag's id", "data": {
-      "temperature": 27,
+      "temperature": 27.12,
       "pressure": 1009,
-      "humidity": 43
+      "humidity": 43.13
     }
   }
 ]
 ```

-* temperature is in celsius without decimals
+* temperature is in celsius with maximum of two decimals
-* pressure is hPa
+* pressure is hPa with maximum of two decimals
-* humidity is relative humidity percentage
+* humidity is relative humidity percentage with maximum of two decimals

 Response is a array containing all found ruuvitags.